zevv/npeg/README.md

 * `-d:npegExpand`: Dump the generated Nim code for all parsers defined in the program.
 Meant for NPeg development debugging purposes only.

+* `-d:npegStacktrace`: When enabled, NPeg will dump a stack trace of the current position in the parser when an exception is thrown by NPeg itself or by Nim code in code block captures.

 ## Random stuff and frequently asked questions